 Field Name Instructions 5.
-Training in the Responsible Conduct of Research All CDA applications must describe a plan to acquire training (or provide training in the case of independent awards, e.g., K05, K24) in the responsible conduct of research.
-There are no specific curriculum or formal requirements for this instruction; however, conflict of interest, responsible authorship, policies for handling misconduct, policies regarding the use of human and animal subjects, data management, and data-sharing are areas that are strongly suggested for consideration.
-Applicants may wish to consult the NIH web site (http://www.nih.gov/sigs/bioethics/researchethics.html) for additional guidance.
+Training in the Responsible Conduct of Research For mentored career development awards, describe a plan to acquire instruction in the responsible conduct of research.
+For independent career awards, describe a plan to provide instruction in the responsible conduct of research.
+See Part III Section 1.16 for information on the NIH Policy on Training in the Responsible Conduct of Research (RCR).
+Attach a description of plans for obtaining instruction in the responsible conduct of research.
+This section should document prior instruction or participation in RCR training during the applicant's current career stage (including the date instruction was last completed) and propose plans to either receive instruction or participate as a course lecturer, etc., in order to meet the once every four-year requirement.
+The plan should address how applicants plan to incorporate the five instructional components outlined in the NIH Policy on Instruction in the Responsible Conduct of Research: format, subject matter, faculty participation, duration, and frequency.
+The plan may include career stage-appropriate individualized instruction or independent scholarly activities that will enhance the applicant's understanding of ethical issues related to their specific research activities and the societal impact of that research.
+The role of the mentor in RCR instruction must be described.
+Where applicable, Renewal applications must describe the RCR instruction activities undertaken during the project period as well as future plans.
 Note that the total number of pages for Items 2-5 and Item 11 (Research Strategy) combined may not exceed 12 pages.
 Save this information in a single file in a location you remember.
-Click Add Attachment, browse to where you saved the file, select the file, and then click Open.
+Click Add Attachment , browse to where you saved the file, select the file, and then click Open .
 6. Mentoring Plan (Include only when required by the specific FOA, e.g., K24 and K05) The plan should provide information about the candidate's commitment to serve as a mentor to other investigators, and describe previous mentoring activities.
 The plan should describe the setting and provide information about the available pool of mentees with appropriate backgrounds and interests in the same field of science.
 It should also include information on the candidate's past and proposed mentees sufficient to evaluate the quality of prior mentoring experiences, including the professional levels of mentees, and the frequency and kinds of mentoring interactions between the candidate and the mentees.
 Describe the productivity of the mentoring relationship for the scientific development of the new scientists as judged by their publications and current research activities.
 Senior level (K05) candidates should describe any financial and material support from their own funded research and research resources that will be available to their mentees.
 The candidate's proposed percent effort commitment to the mentoring plan should also be stated.
 Save this information in a single file in a location you remember.
-Click Add Attachment, browse to where you saved the file, select the file, and then click Open.
+Click Add Attachment , browse to where you saved the file, select the file, and